jassalarjan/AetherTrack/PWA_NOTIFICATION_DOCUMENTATION.md

 **iOS Requirements**: iOS 16.4 or later for full PWA notification support

 #### Mobile (Android)
-1. Install TaskFlow as a PWA:
+1. Install AetherTrack as a PWA:
    - Open in Chrome
    - Tap the "Install" prompt or menu → "Install App"
 2. Open the installed app